gawati/gawati-docs/docs/source/development/developer-intro.rst

 Developer Tools
 ***************

 We recommend using VSCode (https://code.visualstudio.com) as a Development IDE.
-See :doc:`using-vscode`_.
+See :doc:`Using VS Code <./using-vscode>`.

 Resources